consensus-shipyard/mir/pkg/blockchain/README.md

 ### Running the chat app

+> All commands listed here are intended to be run in [this directory](../../samples/blockchain-chat/).

 To run the chat app, you can run the following in multiple terminals, once for each node

 ```